pranavkm/AspNetCoreWebAPI/README.md

 This is a sample project that demonstrates hosting a WebAPI 2 app on ASP.NET Core.

 #### Structure:
+* src
-* AspnetCoreHost - An ASP.NET Core middleware to execute WebAPI
+  * System.Web.Http.AspNetCore - An ASP.NET Core middleware to execute WebAPI
+  * System.Text.Json.Formatter - A MediaTypeFormatter based on System.Text.Json
+* samples
   * SampleWebApiApp - A netstandard library containing WebApi controllers, filters, and handlers.
   * SampleAspNetCoreApp - A net5.0 ASP.NET Core app that hosts the WebAPI middleware.

 #### Running the app: